Pankaj0405/QuizApp-Django/README.md

 - Once a question has been published, it can neither be modified nor can be accessed.
 Admin can only see a list of questions.
 - Admin can search questions by question text or choice text.
 - Admin can filter questions based on whether the questions have been published or not.

-## Getting started with development

-Dependencies:

-- Python 3.6.x
-- Django 1.11.x
-- Ubuntu 17.04 or later or Linux Mint 18.2 or later

 ### 1. Clone this repository